FDVILJOEN/union.js/README.md

 Union.js moves then centre of web development away from the DOM, and into a Javascript object(s).

-The html DOM built by union.js.
-Any scripting happens against the javascript object - which is reflected in the DOM as you manipulate the javascript object.
+The html DOM is built by union.js, and any scripting happens against the javascript object.
+These changes are then reflected in the DOM as you manipulate the javascript object and vice versa.

 Take a look at the hello world sample to see how it works.

 ![alt text](https://fdviljoen.github.io/union.js/img/Function.png)